sarfraznawaz2005/ai-team/readme.md

 Not recommended to be used in production, watch out for costs, use at your own risk!

-**Probably I won't be updating this package much (hence no release created) due to lack of time but I hope someone in PHP community comes up with better and robust package for PHP.
-CrewAI is good starting point.**
+**Probably I won't be updating this package much (hence no release created) due to lack of time but I hope someone in PHP community comes up with better and robust package for PHP as PHP Community deserves too!.
+CrewAI is good starting point to follow.**

 **PRs are welcomed though.**